Ecosystem Restoration Camp &

-Contact us if you have any questions about what to bring and know that Merida, which we go for supplies weekly, is a colonial but modern city with malls, Walmart, Costco... and you can find almost anything you need there.
+Contact us if you have any questions about what to bring and know that Merida, which we go for supplies weekly, is a colonial but modern city of 2 million with malls, pharmacies, grocery stores, Walmart, Costco... and you can find almost anything you need there.

 Q: Can I visit you?
 Visitor Info?

 See our Ecotours that support the center financially and you learn something also!

 Visitors are welcome but need to follow COVID protocols.

 Please contact us beforehand as we need to unlock the gate to let you in.